blbadger/blbadger.github.io/tesla-coils.md

 Specs: 4 kVA power input with a 120nF primary capacitor and an ASRG spark gap running at ~500 bps.
-Power supply is 4 microwave oven transformers, primaries wired in parallel with secondaries in series (floating cores, all submerged in oil) for a power ouput of 10 kV at 400mA.
+Power supply is 4 microwave oven transformers, primaries wired in parallel with secondaries in series (floating cores, and all submerged in oil) for a power ouput of 10 kV at 400mA.
 Power controlled with a variable autotransformer, up to 145V output with 120V input.
-Topload is of two aluminum dryer ducts.
+Topload is two aluminum dryer ducts.

 ![tesla coil arcs]({{https://blbadger.github.io}}newtesla.jpg)